maxlevesque/pimaim2xsf/README.md

 Use
 ===

+A file named positions.out is needed.
+This file is an output of pimaim

 Simply answer the questions in the terminal
 1/ How many ionic species ? (for instance 3 for Li,F,Be)
 2/ Symbol of species 1 (for instance F)